SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Empirical Study

-\begin{observation} Incomplete forgetting remains a core limitation of mainstream unlearning methods.
-Approaches leveraging keyword-based erasure are fundamentally limited in capturing and removing the full semantic scope of sensitive content, causing targeted concepts to persist in generated outputs as recognizable forms or subtle traces. \end{observation}
+\begin{observation} Incomplete forgetting remains a key limitation of existing unlearning methods.
+Keyword-level erasure may not fully cover the semantic scope of target concepts, allowing them to persist as recognizable forms or subtle traces. \end{observation}